twitter/finatra/source/user-guide/build-new-http-server/index.markdown

 ```
 <div></div>

-In the code above, we are saying that our `ExampleServer` is a [`com.twitter.finatra.http.HttpServer`](https://github.com/twitter/finatra/blob/master/http/src/main/scala/com/twitter/finatra/http/HttpServer.scala).
+In the code above, our `ExampleServer` extends [`com.twitter.finatra.http.HttpServer`](https://github.com/twitter/finatra/blob/master/http/src/main/scala/com/twitter/finatra/http/HttpServer.scala).
 Simplistically, a server can be thought of as a collection of [modules](/finatra/user-guide/getting-started#modules) along with the ways controllers are routed to and filtered.
-The Finatra convention is to create a Scala object with a name ending in "Main".
-This allows your server to be instantiated multiple times in tests without worrying about static state persisting across test runs in the same JVM. `ExampleServerMain` is then the static object which contains the runnable *main method*.
+The Finatra convention is to create a Scala [*object*](https://twitter.github.io/scala_school/basics2.html#object) with a name ending in "Main".
+This allows your server to be instantiated multiple times in tests without worrying about static state persisting across test runs in the same JVM. `ExampleServerMain` is then a static object which contains the runnable *main method* for the server.

 ### Add a Controller